vuestorefront/vue-storefront/packages/core/docs/commercetools/configuration.md

 # Configuration

-Usually, the first thing to do after setting up a fresh Vue Storefront project is configuring it.
-The bare minimum is to provide the API credentials for your integrations.
-Vue Storefront is configured by default to suit most cases, however you can customise it in many ways.

-Your Vue Storefront-related configuration is located in two places:
+Commercetools configuration is located in two places:

 - nuxt.config.js is a place where you're configuring properties related only to the frontend part of your application.

-- middleware.config.js is a place where you're configuring your Commercetools middleware.
+- middleware.config.js is a place where you're configuring the Commercetools SDK, Apollo and extensions.
 You will put there API keys, integration configurations, custom GraphQL queries and new API endpoints.

 ## Nuxt Commercetools configuration

-From version 2.3.x, most Commercetools configuration was moved from `nuxt.config.js` to `middleware.config.js`.
-Thanks to that, in `nuxt.config.js` you can focus on the frontend configuration (i.e. `i18n`) and leave API config to the middleware.

 ```js
 ['@vue-storefront/commercetools/nuxt', {